WolfpackPSS/wolfpackpss.github.io/_posts/2016-12-31-history-pf-the-pack-prinz-eugen-pt-2.md

 Gnasher's eyes flashed, but then he leaned back in his chair.

-He had already thought ahead through every possible scenario and determined the most likely outcome.
+He had already thought ahead toward every possible scenario and determined the most likely outcome.
 It would not require his intervention.
 &nbsp;

 WarWolff looked across the courtroom and subtly shook his head.

-One of our newest officers, Blood Rain NZ, had managed to infiltrate the court and disguise himself among the present guards.
+One of our newest officers, Blood Rain NZ, had managed to infiltrate the court and disguise himself among the guards present.

 Under the collar of his uniform, I could just make out the inked tattoo of a line circling his neck with blood dripping down.
-As if his head had been cut off and then placed back on his neck.
+As if his head had been cut off and then replaced back on his neck.
 For reasons yet to be disclosed, Wolfpack knew the coordinates of the trial's hidden location.

 Upon hearing the verbal offense, Blood Rain NZ took a menacing step towards the bench.